Have international pollution protocols made a difference?

 Lenke til artikkel:

-Evaluating the effectiveness of international agreements is inherently difficult due to problems such as self-selection, spillovers, anticipation effects, and aggregate-level data.
-In this paper, I provide new and arguably more credible estimates on the effects of three major pollution protocols on SO2, NOx, and VOC emissions.
-I do so by combining a newly available global dataset on emissions dating back to 1970 with a generalized version of the synthetic control method.
-By constructing “synthetic” controls that mimic the pre-treatment development of each affected country, I mitigate bias caused by self-selection and non-parallel emission trends.
-The broader data coverage - both geographically and over time - allows me to examine the importance of spillovers and anticipation effects.
-Results from the estimation show that all three protocols induced emissions reductions well beyond a (synthetic) counterfactual development.
+Evaluating the effectiveness of international agreements is inherently difficult due to the problems of self-selection, spillovers, and aggregate-level data.
+In this paper, I provide new and arguably more credible estimates on the effects of the Long Range Transboundary Air Pollution (LRTAP) protocols on three different pollutants: SO2, NOx, and VOCs.
+I address the problem of non-parallel emission trends by constructing "synthetic" controls that mimic the pre-treatment development of each affected country.
+Using a new dataset covering more regions and a longer period than previously applied, I find that all three protocols induced emissions reductions well beyond a (synthetic) counterfactual development.